 The Dangers of Childhood Obesity

-It's hard to open a newspaper or turn on the TV news these days without
+It's hard to open a newspaper or turn on the TV news these days withoutseeing an item about how unhealthy our kids are.
+The percentage of

 children who are seriously overweight, going on obese, has soared in